-The Crisis Management Committee was formed as a part of Luseland Credit Union's Business Continuity Plan in response to the COVID-19 pandemic.
+The Crisis Management Committee was formed as a part of Luseland Credit Union's Business Continuity Plan.
 The Crisis Management Committee is responsible to make decisions for workplace health and safety.
-For 2022, the committee members were: Robert Prieston (chair), Adam Franko, Ryley Magnus, and Debra Scholer.
+For 2023, the committee members were: Robert Prieston (chair), Adam Franko, Ryley Magnus, and Debra Scholer.